1. Blog

 In this case, your dog might need broad-spectrum antibiotics to treat the bacterial infection.
 If he is not treated for something like that promptly, it could develop into pneumonia.
 Pneumonia might require hospitalization, IV fluids, and other medications to treat.

 Most dogs that develop a CIV infection do recover within two to three weeks.
-It is recommended they still be isolated for four weeks to prevent further spread.
+Experts recommend they remain isolated for four weeks to prevent further spread.
 That’s true even if they are no longer showing symptoms.

 What Should You Do to Care for an Infected Dog?